radpet/ckeditor-dropdownmenumanager/README.md

               width: 45,
               visible:true //default value
             },
-            iconPath: paste //You can use global icons or absolute path to the icon
+            iconPath: 'paste' //You can use global icons or absolute path to the icon
             toolbar: 'clipboard', // to specify toolbar group for button }
 }